cybersecninjas/pydebug/README.md

 # pydebug

-A lightweight Python Debugger powered by PyDbg and Paimei
+A lightweight Python Debugger for Microsoft Windows powered by PyDbg and Paimei

 ## How to use it